martinthomson/http-replay/draft-thomson-http-replay.md

 data was not replayed.

 2. If the server receives multiple requests in early data, it can determine whether to defer HTTP processing on a per-request basis.
-When doing so, it SHOULD defer any requests that have state-changing side effects on the server.
-If this is not known by the server, it MUST defer the request.
+This may require buffering the responses to preserve ordering in HTTP/1.1.

 3. The server can trigger a retry without the use of early data by responding with the 4NN (Too Early) status code ({{status}}), in cases where the risk of